Kubernetes

 This functionality relies on the Kubernetes plugin, which is bundled and enabled in IntelliJ IDEA by default.
 If the relevant features are not available, make sure that you did not disable the plugin.

-environment variable.
-If you install Kubernetes or Helm in custom directories, you can manually specify the path to them.
+If you install kubectl in custom directories, you can manually specify the path to it.

 In the Settings dialog (Ctrl+Alt+S) , select .